 - 2. Due and Accrued Investment Income.
 Starting Assets shall include the balance of any due and accrued investment income on the invested assets included in the starting asset amount. - 3.
-Treatment of Derivative InstrumentsHedge Assets.
-Derivative Instruments currently held at the start of the projection that are part of a Derivative Programhedge assets allocable to the business being valued and meeting the requirements described in Section 6.E.9 below shall be reflected in the projections and included with other General Account assets under Section 6.E.1.b. above.
-To the extent the sum of the value of such Derivative Instrumentshedge assets and the value of assets in Section 6.E.1.a. above is greater than the estimated value of the Reported Amount as of the start of the projection, then Section 6.E.1.b. above may include enough negative General Account assets such that the sum of items a.) and b.) above equals the estimated value of the Stochastic Amount as of the start of the projection. - 4.
+Treatment of Derivative Instruments.
+Derivative Instruments currently held at the start of the projection that are part of a Derivative Program allocable to the business being valued and meeting the requirements described in Section 6.E.9 below shall be reflected in the projections and included with other General Account assets under Section 6.E.1.b above.
+To the extent that the sum of the value of such Derivative Instruments and the value of assets in Section 6.E.1.a. above is greater than the estimated value of the Reported Amount as of the start of the projection, then Section 6.E.1.b. above may include enough negative General Account assets such that the sum of items 6.E.1.a and 6.E.1.b above equals the estimated value of the Stochastic Amount as of the start of the projection. - 4.
 Treatment of IMR.
-Any positive IMR balance allocable to the business being valued is to be included as a negative asset in the determination of the General Account Assets under item 1) above, thus allowing additional positive General Account Assets to be allocated to support the calculation.
-Any negative IMR balance allocable to the business being valued, to the extent it offsets positive IMR balances elsewhere in the entity, must be included as a positive asset with the opposite effect as described above.

-- 5. Valuation of Projected Assets.
+Any positive IMR balance allocable to the business being valued may be included.
+Any negative IMR balance allocable to the business being valued, to the extent it offsets positive IMR balances elsewhere in the entity, may also be included. - 5.
+Valuation of Projected Assets.
 The values of projected Starting Assets shall be determined in a manner consistent with their values at the start of the projection.
-For reinvestment assets, the value shall be determined in a manner consistent with the value of assets at the start of the projection that have similar investment characteristics. - 6.
-Net Investment Earnings.
-Net Investment Earnings shall include investment income plus capital gains and losses (excluding capital gains and losses that are included in the IMR), minus appropriate default costs and investment expenses.
-Net Investment Earnings shall include policy loan interest (net of investment expenses) and any change in due and accrued investment income during the Projection Interval.
-Net Investment Earnings shall also include income from Derivative Instruments and amortization of the Interest Maintenance Reserve on all applicable assets. - 7.
-Grouping of equity investments in the General Account.
+For reinvestment assets, the value shall be determined in a manner consistent with the value of assets at the start of the projection that have similar investment characteristics.

+6. Grouping of equity investments in the General Account.
 The portion of the Starting Asset Amount held in the General Account represented by equity investments (e.g. common stocks, real estate investments) may be grouped for modeling using an approach that establishes various equity investment categories, as determined by the actuary, with each investment category defined to reflect the different types of equity investments in the portfolio.
 In assigning each equity investment to an investment category, the fundamental characteristics of the asset shall have an appropriate relationship to the other assets assigned to the investment category.